DmitriGekhtman/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 patterns in the [Kubernetes documentation][KubDoc].

 ### Sidecar containers
-We will provide an {ref}`example<kuberay-fluentbit>` of this strategy in this guide.
+We will provide an {ref}`example<kuberay-fluentbit>` of the sidecar strategy in this guide.
 You can process logs by specifying an appropriate log-processing **sidecar** for each Ray pod.
 Ray containers should be configured to share the `/tmp/ray` directory with the logging sidecar via a volume mount.

-You can configure the sidecar to either
+You can configure the sidecar to do either of the following:
 * stream Ray logs to the sidecar's STDOUT
 * export logs to an external service

 ### Daemonset
 Alternatively, it is possible to collect logs at the Kubernetes node level.
-To do this, one deploys a log-processing daemonset on a subset of the Kubernetes Nodes in your cluster.
+To do this, one deploys a log-processing daemonset on a subset of the Kubernetes nodes in your cluster.
 With this strategy, it is key to mount the Ray container's `/tmp/ray` directory to the appropriate `hostPath`.

 (kuberay-fluentbit)=